 Find a card with no foreign transaction fees

-There used to be quite a few Canadian credit cards with no foreign transaction fees, but now that CHASE has pulled out of the country, Canadians are left with limited choices.
+There used to be quite a few Canadian credit cards with no foreign transaction fees, but now that CHASE has pulled out of the country, Canadians are left with limited choices in 2018.
 Currently, there are two cards that have no foreign transaction fees, the Home Trust Preferred Visa and the Scotiabank Passport Visa Infinite Card.

 With no annual fee and no foreign exchange fee, the Home Trust Preferred Visa card is a great choice for occasional travellers.
 With the additional benefits of 1% cash-back on all spending with no limits and a free Roadside Assist membership, you can’t go wrong.
 The downside is that this card not available to residents of Quebec.
 Its is also worth noting that card is limited to 10 authorized transactions per day.